derekdriggs/fastRPCA/README.md

 fastRPCA
 ========

 Matlab code for all variants of robust PCA and SPCP.
-This implements the code from the conference paper "A variational approach to stable principal component pursuit" by Aravkin, Becker, Cevher, Olsen; UAI 2014.
+This fork includes code for Split-SPCP from the paper "Adapting Regularized Low Rank Models for Parallel Architectures" (Driggs, Becker, Aravkin; SISC 2019).
+See also "A variational approach to stable principal component pursuit" (Aravkin, Becker, Cevher, Olsen; UAI 2014).

-Not only is this code fast, but it is the only code we know of that solves all common stable principal component pursuit (SPCP) variants, including the new variants we introduced in the paper.
-All these variants are in some sense equivalent, but some of them are easier to solve, and some have parameters that are easier to estimate.
-See the [paper for details](http://arxiv.org/abs/1406.1089)
+Split-SPCP is generally much faster than other SPCP solvers, and significantly faster than other solvers on the GPU, so it is suitable for extremely large datasets and real-time applications (such as real-time background subtraction).
+See the [paper for details](https://epubs.siam.org/doi/abs/10.1137/17M1147342?mobileUi=0)

 <p align="center"><img src="http://amath.colorado.edu/faculty/becker/escalatorImage.jpg" /></p>